 Students have an opportunity to purchase a hot lunch or bring their own lunch.
-Parents can make payments through FACTS.
-Milk and water are available for students to purchase.
+Please send lunch money in a sealed envelope with the student's name on the envelope.
+Parents can also make payments through FACTs.
+Milk is available for students to purchase.
 Free and reduced lunches are provided for students who qualify for this program.
 Applications are available through the school office or on the school website.